nmiculinic/IART-practical/final-report.md

 # 1. Goal <a name="goal"></a>

 The goal of this project is to implement an artificial neural network for predicting news popularity, based on number of social network shares.
 The dataset is from two years of Mashable articles, summarizing an heterogenous set of features.
-We should succesfully train a multi-layer neural network, in order to get a model capable of predicting new articles.
-In order to achieve that, the "Back-Propagation" algorithm should be implemented and used.
+We should succesfully train a multi-layer neural network, in order to get a model capable of predicting new articles social network number of shares.

 <div style="page-break-after: always;"></div>